 MS has made some changes to its non-profit pricing options to make it simpler and cheaper for these organizations, which includes churches!

-- The Microsoft Business Voice bundle INCLUDES the Phone System Licenses, Domestic Calling, and Audio Conferencing*
+- This bundle INCLUDES the Phone System Licenses, Domestic Calling, and Audio Conferencing

 - If International calling is something certain members of your your staff needs, the pricing will still fall under the “old” structure: